andreataglia/ssi/README.md

 1. Add a new delegate with Delegate Mgmt permission.
 The operation will be executed straight away as there is no quorum enabled yet.
 2. Now the quorum is set to 2, so an operation needs to confirmation before being executed.
 Let's try this out by adding a new delegate with CredentialStatus Mgmt permission.
 3. Switch to the other address and confirm the operation.
 Beware, Ropsten is slow, like really slow sometime... wait for the spinner to stop.
 Sorry about that.
-4. Then go the Credential Management and try changing the status of a credential, maybe the University Degree.
+4. Then go the Credential Management and try changing the status of a credential.
 5. Switch to another address with permission for CredentialStatus Mgmt and confirm the operation.
 6. Press check status.
 It will contact the smart contract and fetch the status of the credential.